hansmartensdev/hansmartensdev/README.md

 ### 👋 Hi, I'm Hans

-Self-taught **Astro theme developer** from Veghel, the Netherlands — building websites since 2010, over a decade of it with WordPress, and since 2022 with [Astro](https://astro.build).
+**Astro theme developer** from Veghel, the Netherlands — building websites since 2010, over a decade of it with WordPress, and since 2022 with [Astro](https://astro.build).
 These days I design, build & maintain **free, open-source themes for the Astro community**.
 Design and code, for the love of it.

 ### 🚀 Astro Rocket